Q42/Qlassified-Android/README.md

 }
 ```

+The __[EncryptedEntry](https://github.com/Q42/Qlassified-Android/blob/master/qlassified/src/main/java/com/q42/qlassified/Entry/EncryptedEntry.java)__ class contains all the data required for this library to work.
+Just fill it with the data you have in your storage service, or extract data from it when receiving it in the onSaveRequest() method.

 ## Feature wish list

 This library will keep being improved while it's being used.
 Below are some features I thought of which I believe can improve this Library.